 THE VANITY CLAUSE’s ‘Fractured’ is a collection of songs that combine the eclectic tastes of their core duo Russell Harris and Louisa Strachan.

-With the rock background of Russ and the soulful credentials of Lou, the result is the slightly quirky electro sound that is THE VANITY CLAUSE.
 Heavily influenced by classic bands such as ULTRAVOX and DEPECHE MODE as well as current acts like LADYTRON, LA ROUX and LITTLE BOOTS, they have developed a systematic edge with a romantic warmth… a system of romance in other words.

 Originally a duo consisting of Russ with David Woods on lead vocals and synths, the two of them were in various rock bands until the chance acquisition of some vintage electronic gear, courtesy of an emigrating pal led them to forming THE VANITY CLAUSE.
 Open to new directions, they recruited vocalist and synth girl Lou to augment the line-up in 2009.
 Eventually, the trio had their song Lifeline played on Tom Robinson’s BBC 6Music show, a programme known for its good taste having already premiered MARSHEAUX.